I homeschooled my two boys from elementary to middle school. They then did dual enrollment, online classes, homeschool, and a NAUMS school.

 Write@Home - This is an online course.
 I used this for my oldest child in middle school (they also have high school classes) because I wasn’t confident enough in grading his writing.
 (He is now an English/Writing major in college and takes the time to edit my articles.)
 This is a great online company with a lot of talented writing coaches who help your child through three drafts of each paper that they write and grade them on the final draft.
 They go through all the different types of writing, like persuasive, expository, book reports, etc. Very well organized and easy to upload and download lessons and papers.
 A little more costly than just teaching them yourself but well worth it.

-We did do two english classes for high school online.
+We ended up doing two English classes for high school online.

 Landry Academy - Creative writing through blogging - This was a very good class.
 My son had to write a blog on the schools website through out the semester and comment and ask questions of his fellow students blogs.
 This helped him not only learn how to set up a blog and organize one but it also helped him to research the topic of his blog which is now his college major of Movement Science.